python-discord/site/static-builds/README.md

 > Warning: If you are modifying the [build script](./netlify_build.py), make sure it is compatible with Python 3.8.

+Note: The build script uses [nightly.link](https://github.com/oprypin/nightly.link) to fetch the artifact with no verification.

 ### Deploying To Netlify
 To deploy to netlify, link your site GitHub repository to a netlify site, and use the following settings: